 Several studies on the subject have shown a correlation between certain changes in the microbiome and a variety of common mental health issues.2 While it can’t be said for certain that one causes the other, there is sufficient evidence suggesting a healthy and diverse microbiome is good for more than just our digestion.
 Here are four ways that are shown to maximize microbiome health:

 Supporting Your Gut Health

 Chances are that you’re probably already familiar with probiotics and their role in introducing healthy bacteria into your body, helping your microbiome stay balanced.
-Did you know that the strains in probiotics can make a difference too?
+Did you know that the strains of probiotics can make a difference too?
 Enzymedica’s Pro-Bio has eight non-competitive strains for example.
-Other natural supplements like Black Rice Vinegar and Omega-3’s can also play a role in benefitting our microbiomes*.
+Other natural supplements like Omega-3’s can also play a role in benefitting our microbiomes*.